dominicjbroadbent/dominicjbroadbent.github.io/_pages/personal_projects.md

 ## Implementing machine learning algorithms
-During my PhD in computational statistics and data science, I often reimplemented algorithms from research papers.
+During my PhD in computational statistics and data science, I often reimplemented algorithms from research papers in order to further my understanding.
 I have collected several of my favourite approaches in public repositories.
 For example, I wrote my own [implementation](https://github.com/dominicjbroadbent/kherd) of [Kernel Herding](https://arxiv.org/abs/1203.3472), one of the earliest and most intuitive methods for distribution compression.
 The algorithm iteratively optimises representative samples targeting a dataset, revealing which regions of the data space are most influential in capturing the overall distribution.

 <figure>
   <img src="/images/kherd.png"